An Unlikely Messiah - Mission Walkthrough Guide - Age of Empires II: Age of Kings

 More by this Author

-This guide covers "The Rising", part of the Joan of Arc campaign in the video game Age of Empires II: Age of Kings, providing a walkthrough on how to beat the mission on hard difficulty.
+This guide covers "The Maid of Orleans", part of the Joan of Arc campaign in the video game Age of Empires II: Age of Kings, providing a walkthrough on how to beat the mission on hard difficulty.

 No comments yet.